papsti/macpan-workshop/syllabus.md

 <!-- omit from toc -->
 #### Library Models

 The [companion material](#materials) will describe each of the following starter models.
 Although every emerging pathogen has a unique set of characteristics, there typically exist disease models that can serve as starting points in a crisis situation.
-The `macpan2` [library of candidate models](https://canmod.github.io/macpan2/articles/example_models) includes a variety of pathogens that cover the range of likely characteristics for emerging threats (Note: This will be finalized in a subsequent milestone).
+The `macpan2` [library of candidate models](https://canmod.github.io/macpan2/articles/example_models) includes a variety of pathogens that cover the range of likely characteristics for emerging threats (Note: This will be finalized in a subsequent milestone, but suggestions as soon as possible would be great).

 * Seasonal respiratory illnesses like influenza, COVID-19, RSV.
 * Measles and other childhood infections.